| Distance (km) | Ascent (metres) | Number of days | |

 Route type/direction

 Linear.
-Traditionally walked from south to north, but the route is equally enjoyable in either direction.
+Traditionally traversed from south to north, but the route is equally enjoyable in either direction.

 Overview